The Dirt Hills: History

 Evidence of First Nations living among the hills is shown by teepee rings and burial markers throughout the hills.
-About 1 km away from the Avonlea Badlands at the eastern end of the Dirt Hills, is a buffalo jump.
+About 1 km away from the Avonlea Badlands at the eastern end of The Dirt Hills, is a buffalo jump.
 The 1874 March West by the North-West Mounted Police passed by the hills on the way to Fort Macleod, North-West Territories (in modern-day Southern Alberta).

-In 1886 Thomas McWilliams, a homesteader from the Moose Jaw River area, discovered clay at the north-east corner of the Dirt Hills while out looking for lost cattle and picking Saskatoon berries.
+In 1886 Thomas McWilliams, a homesteader from the Moose Jaw River area, discovered clay at the north-east corner of The Dirt Hills while out looking for lost cattle and picking Saskatoon berries.
 Recognising the value of this clay, he travelled to Moose Jaw to the land titles office to lay claim to the clay-rick land.
 He later moved his family to the new homestead.
 Near the same time, he sought permission from the federal government to mine the refractory clay on his land.
 This is the first official record of the Claybank clay.
 By 1914 a brick plant was built and bricks from the area were being sold around Canada and the United States.
 Now the site is a National Historic Site called Claybank Brick Plant.

 In 2001, the Claybank Brick Plant and Historical Society bought 256 acres of the adjacent Massold Clay Canyons from Saskatchewan Environment and Resource Management to create a protected historic and wildlife area.

 Avonlea Badlands

-The Avonlea Badlands are located about 4 km west of the village of Avonlea at the easternmost edge of the Dirt Hills, south-east of Claybank near Highway 339.
+The Avonlea Badlands are located about 4 km west of the village of Avonlea at the easternmost edge of The Dirt Hills, south-east of Claybank near Highway 339.
 The total area of the badlands is about 1 km2.
 Millions of years ago, much of Saskatchewan was covered in an inland sea.
 Sedimentary deposits from this sea can be seen in the layers in the badlands.
 The first Avonlea Arrowhead was found at these badlands during an excavation.

 The badlands are on private property and only open to the public through guided tours.

 Communities

-The Cactus and the Dirt Hills are sparsely populated.
-Three rural municiplaities encompass the hills, including Elmsthorpe No. 100, Terrell No. 101, and Baildon No. 131.
+The Dirt Hills and Cactus Hills are sparsely populated.
+Three rural municipalities encompass the hills, including Elmsthorpe No. 100, Terrell No. 101, and Baildon No. 131.
 Communities in the hills include Claybank, Bayard, Spring Valley, and Galilee.

 Transportation

-The following is a list of highways and airports throughout the Dirt and Cactus Hills:
+The following is a list of highways and airports throughout The Dirt and Cactus Hills: